-Skyshot worked with Katsuhiko Masuda in Singapore in January 2021.
+Skyshot partnered with Katsuhiko Masuda in Singapore in January 2021.
 He was the FPV pilot who filmed the NTUC Income TV commercial that went viral in Singapore.
 Katsu shared with us openly about his incredible journey as a film-maker specialising in micro-drones.

 1. Can you tell us more about micro-drones.

 Micro-drones are very small drones around 10cm in diameter and weigh about 100g.
 They are commonly used for FPV drone racing.
 I modify the micro-drone to include a strip-down GoPro Hero action camera on top.
 This provides a reasonably good video quality that is needed for filming.
 Because the micro-drone is so tiny, it can fly into tight spaces, which is really effective for a one-shot film.